BrightnessInfo

 Info

 BrightnessInfo is a data structure returned by the getBrightness function.
-It contains the current screen brightness percentage, an optional list of supported brightness levels, and the display monitor's instance name.
-You never construct this object yourself — it comes from querying the system's WMI brightness provider.
+It contains the current screen brightness percentage, an optional list of supported brightness levels, the display monitor's instance name, and the brightness control source.
+You never construct this object yourself — it comes from querying the system's WMI or DDC/CI brightness provider.

 Interface Introduction

 You encounter BrightnessInfo whenever you call getBrightness().
-The returned object tells you the brightness right now, which discrete levels the display supports (if reported by hardware), and which physical monitor the data came from.
-If no compatible WMI display is found, getBrightness() returns null instead.
+The returned object tells you the brightness right now, which discrete levels the display supports (if reported by hardware), which physical monitor the data came from, and whether the data was obtained via WMI or DDC/CI.
+If no compatible display is found, getBrightness() returns null instead.

 export interface BrightnessInfo {